joshtynjala/actionscript-3.0-developers-guide/files-and-data/storing-local-data/shared-objects.md

 - They can store simple data types (such as String, Array, and Date).

-- They are stored in a location specified by the application (within the user’s home directory).
+- They are stored in a location specified by the application (within the user's home directory).

 - They are never transmitted between the client and server.